Policy-Based Routing OpenWrt Package Documentation

 option dest_port '61820'

-Yes, I’m aware that technically there are no clients nor servers in Wireguard, it’s all peers in terms of topology, however when you configure Wireguard, one of the instances will have the listen_port, so we’d call that one a server and if it doesn’t have the listen_port, then it’s a client.
+Yes, I’m aware that technically there are no clients nor servers in WireGuard, only peers in terms of topology, When you configure WireGuard, however, one of the instances will have the listen_port, so we’d call that one a server and if it doesn’t have the listen_port, then it’s a client.
 This terminology is similar to the OpenVPN Server + Client setups.

-Yes, I’m aware that technically there are no clients nor servers in Wireguard, it’s all peers in terms of topology, however when you configure Wireguard, one of the instances will have the listen_port, so we’d call that one a server and if it doesn’t have the listen_port, then it’s a client.
+Yes, I’m aware that technically there are no clients nor servers in WireGuard, only peers in terms of topology, When you configure WireGuard, however, one of the instances will have the listen_port, so we’d call that one a server and if it doesn’t have the listen_port, then it’s a client.
 This terminology is similar to the OpenVPN Server + Client setups.

 If another VPN client is not used as default routing and you create policies to selectively use the VPN client, make sure your settings are as following (three dots on the line imply other options can be listed in the section as well).
 Make sure that the policy mentioned below is at the top of your policies list.